Krukov/cashews/Readme.md

 ### Detect the source of a result

-Decorators give us a very simple API but also make it difficult to understand where result is coming from - cache or direct call.
+Decorators give us a very simple API but also make it difficult to understand where the result is coming from - cache or direct call.

 To solve this problem `cashews` has `detect` context manager: